 And if minimising damage is the goal as outlined above, engaging with the widest range of influencers as possible using a wide range of communications channels is also the name of the game, right?
 Bravo Thailand’s MFA!

 However, something was lost in translation when the prime minister addressed the nation with the achievements of his “government” in 11 areas in the six months since the hand-picked National Legislative Assembly (NLA) commenced work.

 This was a major event.
-Yet There were no English-language subtitles, nor MSTSL despite the the “Chairman” being followed by his A-list of Cabinet members.
+Yet there were no English-language subtitles, nor MSTSL, despite the the “Chairman” being followed by his A-list of Cabinet members outlining their achievements.

 To address what it termed “negative press” and “poor coverage” of it’s polices – and after General Chan-o-cha said that he had almost punched a journalist who asked him what progress had been made since the Thai military had seized power – it was announced the government would publish its own newspaper listing its achievements.

 “The government has done a lot so far.
-Don’t they see it?”, he rhetorically asked attendees at a seminar in Bangkok he was speaking at.
+Don’t they see it?”, General Chan-o-cha rhetorically asked attendees at a seminar in Bangkok he was speaking at.

-Less than a week later it was publicly announced Premier not happy with govt PR teams.
+Less than one week later it was publicly announced Premier not happy with govt PR teams.